Security best practices

 Encrypt backups and restrict access to them

-You can encrypt database backups and restrict access to them using the Backup wizard in dbForge Studio for SQL Server or by running SQL commands in SQL Editor.
+You can encrypt database backups and restrict access to them by using the Backup wizard in dbForge Studio for SQL Server or by running SQL commands in SQL Editor.

 Encrypt a database backup using the wizard